 - Groin pain often known as osteitis pubis

 Because of the high frequency many people have considered the above problems to be “normal” during pregnancy and just “expect to live with them”.
-Careful assessment of each of these conditions will determine if Chiropractic care may help offer relief, particularly if recommended by the obstetrician.
+Chiropractic can help offer relief in all of the above scenarios in most circumstances.

-During a normal uncomplicated pregnancy, there is no need to restrict vigorous low impact activities (stretching, walking, swimming).
+By reducing the effects of spinal joint dysfunction your chiropractor will strive to enable you to remain active throughout your pregnancy.
+It is now known that during a normal uncomplicated pregnancy, there is no need to restrict vigorous low impact activities (stretching, walking, swimming).
 In fact, it has been shown that keeping active during pregnancy has both short and long term positive implications for your baby.
-One study found that on-going exercise seemed to contribute to normal, on-time delivery.4 We also know that women who start, and maintain, a moderate weight bearing exercise program during early pregnancy, improve their likelihood of giving birth to a healthy and heavier baby.5
+One study found that on-going exercise seemed to contribute to normal, on-time delivery.4 We also know that women who start, and maintain, a moderate weight bearing exercise program during early pregnancy, improve their likelihood of giving birth to a healthy and heavier baby.5 Moreover, babies of greater birth weight are more intelligent in adulthood.6

 - Penna M. Pregnancy and chiropractic care.
 ACA J Chiro.
 1989; 26: 31-33.